Insight-deviler/GPA-Calculator/README.md

 I'm not responsible for any damage caused by the use of this app.
 Correct usage depends on the user.

-This policy may subjected to change**.
+*This policy may subjected to change.

 # Feedback